piper-audio/piper-vamp-cpp/README.md

 ## Contents

  * code to adapt Piper messages to the classes used in the Vamp SDK
- * a command-line converter between Piper serialisations (via Vamp SDK classes)
+ * a command-line converter between Piper serialisations that goes via Vamp SDK classes
  * a server that makes Vamp plugins available via Piper messages

 ## Directory index